 Canyon School District students receive STEM scholarships

-So, the sixth-grader decided to apply for a second RizePoint STEM scholarship this year to attend a tech camp to learn more advanced robotics as he one day may enter the field.
+So the sixth-grader decided to apply for a RizePoint STEM scholarship to attend the Robotics Exploration camp to learn more about the field.

-On May 17, 20 Canyons School District students from fifth-grade through 10th-grade were honored as RizePoint scholarship recipients after a committee reviewed their application that included a personal explanation of their own ambitions to learn at a STEM camp, their academic record and recommendations from a teacher and a peer.
+On May 17, 20 Canyons School District students from fifth grade through tenth grade were honored as RizePoint scholarship recipients after a committee reviewed their applications, which included personal explanations of their own ambitions to learn at a STEM camp, their academic records and recommendations from a teacher and a peer.